OpenMDAO/OpenMDAO-Framework/docs/resources/style.rst

     .. note:: Note text.

-  Use these sparingly, as they are seldom necessary.
+  These are seldom necessary.
 One situation in which a warning could be useful is for marking a known bug that has not yet been fixed.

   .. note:: A note directive is different from the *Notes* section in the docstring.
 A note will appear